ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 The __*application*__ tier will be `subnet1` and the __*data*__ tier will be `subnet2`.

-On the *VPC Infrastructure* menu, select "Subnets" and then "New subnet".
+On the *VPC Infrastructure* menu, select "Subnets" and then click "Create +".
 Create each subnet and attach the VPC's public gateway.

 **Subnet1**
 ![Create subnet1](images/subnet1.png)